Frequently Asked Questions:

 What is the lead time for a preamp?

-Each preamp is built to order, and takes about 4 or 5 weeks.
+Each preamp is built to order, and takes from 3 to 5 weeks.

 How do I order?